MarkJelic/TEC-1G/Documentation/ioports.md

 ### Port FFh - System configuration register

 ** This register defaults to 00h at power-on and reset.
+** this is a write-only register, however key status bits can be read from the SIMP input port to determine the current system configuration state.

 ** Each bit of this port is also represented on the LED STATUS bar, with bit 0 being rightmost.
 Note that bit 0, being active low, will be lit at power-on and reset.